-- 1. Overseeing the development and maintenance of corporate governance policies. - 2.
-Monitoring the Bank's compliance with regulatory requirements relating to corporate governance. - 3.Review mandates and performance evaluations of the Board and its Committees and recommend to the Board any improvements deemed necessary or desirable to the mandates. - 4.Review classification of individual Directors, and declaration of Directors and members of Senior Management regarding their outside activities and interests to determine whether any conflict of interest exists and take appropriate steps in that regard. - 5.
-Overseeing Directors' corporate governance educational activities. - 6.
-Oversee the Bank's public reporting on corporate governance matters.
+- 1. Overseeing the development, maintenance and review of corporate governance policies. - 2.
+Monitoring the Bank's compliance with regulatory requirements relating to corporate governance. - 3.
+Review mandates and performance evaluations of the Board and its Committees and recommend to the Board any improvements deemed necessary or desirable to the mandates. - 4.Review classification of individual Directors, and declaration of Directors and members of Senior Management regarding their outside activities and interests to determine whether any conflict of interest exists and take appropriate steps in that regard - 5.
+Overseeing Directors' corporate governance educational activities - 6.
+Oversee the Bank's public reporting on corporate governance matters. - 7.Assess the Board and Committee's existing structure, size and composition on an annual basis.